kb1vc/SoDaRadio/README.md

 # SoDa -- A Software Defined Radio for the Ettus Research USRP

-SoDaRadio is a multi-mode VHF/UHF/Microwave radio transciever that runs on Linux.
+SoDaRadio is a multi-mode VHF/UHF/Microwave radio transceiver that runs on Linux.
 It has been tested on several Ettus USRP models including the N200/WBX, N210/WBX, N210/SBX, N200/UBX, and the B210.